 You can also soak wood toothpicks into the natural spice extracts, let them dry and suck on these to freshen your breath and pick out those pepper grinds or spinach leaves from dinner.
 But be careful not to swallow them or leave them around for children to swallow.
 And, as we described above, many of these deliciously freshening herbs can be steeped in tea.

 And remember, just because your breath is temporarily freshened, doesn’t mean your mouth is clean.
 Be sure to brush your teeth at least twice daily and floss once, to keep your smile bright and healthy.
-And visit the Clarksville, TN dentists at Carter Periodontics at least every six months for cleanings and check-ups.
+Visit our Clarksville TN dentist at Carter Periodontics at least every six months for cleanings and check-ups.
 Click here or call us today at (913) 614-6603 to schedule your appointment.

 Even though the procedure sounds serious, a bit of information about why the procedure is necessary can make the process a little easier to bear.
-The experts at Carter Periodontics are trained in the most up-to-date techniques that rapidly increase healing time and success rates.
+Our experienced Clarksville TN dentist at Carter Periodontics are trained in the most up-to-date techniques that rapidly increase healing time and success rates.
 But we always look for opportunities to educate our patients about oral health and procedures.
 So we’ve published this article to take a closer look at the necessity of bone grafting.

 Firstly, it is important to understand that the roots of your teeth are surrounded by bone., held in place by ligaments.
 If your jawbone doesn’t have a tooth to hold up, it disintegrates.
 Scary, right?
 In order to prevent this decay, a dental implant should be immediately put in.
 If nothing is put in to replace the missing tooth, your jawbone will begin to slowly erode until a hollow divot is left.
 The gum tissue level will be lower than the surrounding areas and look unnatural.